filippo-fonseca/github-commit-automation/README.md

 ## 4. Test

+CLOSE AND REOPEN YOUR TERMINAL FIRST...

-Run the command you inputted as an alias in your zsh/bash config in an existing git repo and you should be set!
+Now run the command you inputted as an alias in your zsh/bash config in an existing git repo and you should be set!

 Created with ❤️ by [**@FilippoFonseca**](https://twitter.com/FilippoFonseca).